Vick 6 3s on birthday for No. 7 Kansas to beat Baylor 73-68

+“First 36 minutes, I thought he was great,” coach Bill Self said, repeating what he also said after the rest of the team.
+“Made a couple of hard shots at the end of the clock.
+He played really well.
+He didn’t play like a senior down the stretch.”

-Vick hit two of his 3s in an 11-3 run in the final 1:44 of the first half for the Jayhawks (14-2, 3-1 Big 12) to put them up by 10.
-Kansas then held a double-digit lead for most of the second half until the Bears had eight consecutive points in the final minute.
+Vick hit two of his 3s in an 11-3 run in the final 1:44 of the first half to put the Jayhawks (14-2, 3-1 Big 12) up by 10 at the break after they blew almost all of a 16-point lead.
+Kansas then led by double-digits for most of the second half before Baylor’s eight consecutive points in the final minute, when Vick had two turnovers.

 Jared Butler hit a 3 with 54 seconds left and Mark Vital made a basket before Devonte Bandoo’s 3 after Vick’s second turnover in that span got the Bears within 72-68.
 The Jayhawks missed three free throws down the stretch.

+“Certainly the story that I’m leaving with is that we got a good road win today, not that we played like crap the last four minutes,” Self said.

+“We just have to do a better job of just finishing out games,” Vick said.

-Dedric Lawson added 17 points for Kansas while Devon Dotson had 14.
-Freshman Ochai Agbaji had 10 in his second game.
+Dedric Lawson added 17 points with five steals and five blocks for Kansas despite his season-low three rebounds.
+Devon Dotson scored 14 points while freshman Ochai Agbaji had 10 in his second game.

 Butler had 14 points to lead Baylor (9-6, 1-2), while Vital and Bandoo each had 11.
 Makai Mason scored 10.

-Baylor opened the game’s scoring with two free throws but missed its first 15 shots from the field, falling behind 18-2 before going on a big run of its own.
-Butler had three 3s in an 18-4 run by the Bears that got them within 22-20 on a free throw by Mason with just under 4 minutes left, though they never got closer.
+Baylor, playing without second-leading scorer Tristan Clark (knee surgery), missed its first 15 shots from the field over the first 10 ½ minutes.
+The Bears fell behind 18-2 before Butler had three 3s in an 18-4 run.
+The Bears were within 22-20 on a free throw by Mason with just under 4 minutes left in the half, though they never got closer.

-Vital had Baylor’s first made field goal of the game on a short bank shot with 9:34 left in the first half after he grabbed an offensive rebound.
+“Usually, we play through Tristan,” Butler said.
+“So it was kind of different, a different feel. ...
+It was kind of difficult, and that kind of threw off our rhythm a little bit.”

 BIG PICTURE

 Kansas: The Jayhawks played their second game since 7-foot center Udoka Azubuike’s season-ending wrist surgery.
-That’s what led to Agabaji, the 6-5 freshman guard from Kansas City, forgoing his redshirt eligibility.
-He had a 3 in the late spurt to end the first half.
+Agabaji, the 6-5 freshman guard from Kansas City, has contributed in both games.
+He was 4-of-5 shooting and had a 3 late in the first half Saturday.

+“He’s becoming one of our best players and he’s poised and he made a couple of athletic plays,” Self said.

 CLARK DONE

-Baylor sophomore forward Tristan Clark, the national leader shooting 74 percent from the field, had season-ending left knee surgery this week.
-The 6-foot-9 sophomore averaged 14.6 points starting the first 14 games.
+Clark was the national leader shooting 74 percent from the field.
+The 6-foot-9 sophomore averaged 14.6 points starting the first 14 games, but something didn’t feel right in his knee after Tuesday’s game.
 He made 84 of his 114 shots, and was on pace for the fourth-best shooting season in NCAA history.
 He now won’t play in enough games to qualify for that.

 UP NEXT